 We rented a convertible in Split and took off to Dubrovnik on a sunny, breezy day.
 Instead of following the shortest route, we took the roads hugging steep cliffs with stunning views of the Adriatic Sea.
 It reminded me of the Amalfi coast in Italy, only less crowded.
 We drove through Makarska Riviera, a popular location with visitors on the Dalmatian coast.

 The Southern Dalmatian Coast is home to some pretty seaside towns.
-We stopped only at Mali Ston for lunch and to climb the Ston walls.
+We stopped only at Mali Ston for lunch and to climb the Ston walls (this can be also done as a day trip from Dubrovnik).
 This short road trip was such a wonderful memory.

 The evening spent enjoying the buzz sitting in the courtyard of Diocletian Palace in Split